 How to Make Your Bedroom Allergy-Friendly

-The bedroom is where allergy control pays off fastest because exposure is long and repeated.
-In that same national U.S. survey, higher bedroom humidity and musty or mildew odor were linked with higher dust mite allergen levels in beds.
+The bedroom is where allergy control usually pays off fastest because exposure is long and repeated.
+In the same national U.S. survey, higher bedroom humidity and musty or mildew odor were linked with higher dust mite allergen levels in beds.
 That is why the best hypoallergenic mattress guide is really a bedroom guide.

 Encase the bed and wash bedding weekly

 A real allergen barrier matters.
-AAAAI recommends encasing mattresses, box springs, and pillows, then washing bedding weekly in hot water around 130°F and drying it hot.
-Allergy Standards’ bedding criteria go even further by testing barrier performance, seams, zippers, wash removal of allergen, and irritant chemicals.
+AAAAI recommends encasing mattresses, box springs, and pillows, then washing bedding weekly in hot water around 130°F and drying it on a hot setting.
+This is often the highest-value fix because it still helps even if you are not ready to replace the mattress.

-This is often the highest-value fix because it works even if you are not ready to replace the mattress.
-It is also where many people see the first noticeable reduction in waking congestion, itchy eyes, or nighttime coughing.
+It is also where many people notice the first practical difference, especially with waking congestion, itchy eyes, or nighttime coughing.

 Control humidity and moisture